Browser does not support script.

 We hope you enjoy your time at Solent University and would like you to know that the Therapy and Mental Health Team is available to help if you are experiencing difficulties during your time here.

-We offer a variety of support, including Talking Therapy (Counselling and CBT), Hypnotherapy and Mental Health Advice.
+We offer a variety of support, including Talking Therapy (SST, Counselling, Fiction Prescription and CBT), Hypnotherapy and Mental Health Advice.

 If you are interested in accessing our Therapy and Mental Health services please click on the tabs below for more information and then complete our online self-referral form or download the paper version of this form.

 If you have any difficulties with completing the form (online or paper version) you can go to the Student Hub where an Adviser will be able to help you with this.
-Alternatively, you can email us at email@example.com so that we can provide assistance with this.
+Alternatively, you can email us at firstname.lastname@example.org (letting us know you are not able to complete the form) so that we can provide assistance with this.

 Once we have received your completed referral form we will contact you with the offer of an appropriate appointment based on all the information you have been able to provide.
 Please note, this may mean you are offered an appointment with a different practitioner than your indicated preference.
 (We will contact you via your University Solent email account).